softwaresaved/common-form-questions/format.md

 * Checkboxes - one or more options can be chosen
 * URL - an URL is required if the system can't check then can just use Text
 * Email - an emaill address is required if the system can't check for this then just use Text

+#### Options:
+If the Type: is something from a fixed set of options (e.g. Dropdown, Checkboxes) then this is a markdown list of the valid choices to answer the question

 #### sub-question-\<n\>
 This states that a sub question container is about to start and the tags below is (i.e. the consecutive level 5 headings are related to this sub-question)